‘No end in sight’: Inside the Biden administration’s failure to contain the border surge

 Biden transition officials understood the risks, as well, identifying a surge of unaccompanied minors and a dearth of shelter space exacerbated by covid as the most pressing problems.

 Yet Biden immediately embarked on an aggressive strategy to roll back Trump administration policies.
-On his first day, Biden suspended border wall construction, affirm protections for young immigrant “Dreamers,” scrapped Trump’s ban on travel from seven majority-Muslim countries and ordered a 100-day moratorium on deportations by U.S. Immigration and Customs Enforcement.
+On his first day, Biden suspended border wall construction, affirmed protections for young immigrant “Dreamers,” scrapped Trump’s ban on travel from seven majority-Muslim countries, and ordered a 100-day moratorium on deportations by U.S. Immigration and Customs Enforcement.
 He also sent a broad immigration overhaul proposal to Congress, including an eight-year pathway to citizenship for immigrants without legal status.

 More moves followed in rapid-fire succession.
 The president ordered a major increase in refugee admissions.
 He launched a task force to reunify families separated by Trump’s “Zero Tolerance” crackdown while easing restrictions for minors under Title 42.
 And he ended the “Remain in Mexico” program Trump had used to send asylum seekers back across the border to wait outside U.S. territory for their cases to be decided — allowing hundreds of families crowded into squalid camps to enter the United States, producing emotional scenes that circulated widely in Spanish-language media.

-According to Biden officials, Trump had left them with a rickety immigration system at best — a patchwork of deterrent policies, some with dubious legal underpinnings — because his only goal was to keep people out.
+According to Biden administration officials, Trump had left them with a rickety immigration system at best — a patchwork of deterrent policies, some with dubious legal underpinnings — because his only goal was to keep people out.

 But Biden did not have adequate preparations in place when he began rolling back some of Trump’s policies and sounding a welcoming note.
-Even some Biden allies said they had expected the White House to use the covid crisis to buy themselves time to implement a more robust immigration plan before beginning wholesale policy changes, and were taken aback when Biden forged ahead.
+Even some Biden allies said they had expected the White House to use the coronavirus crisis to buy themselves time to implement a more robust immigration plan before beginning wholesale policy changes, and were taken aback when Biden forged ahead.

 DHS Secretary Alejandro Mayorkas acknowledged last week that the Biden administration is “on pace to encounter more individuals on the southwest border than we have in the last 20 years.”
-The latest CBP enforcement data show agents made nearly 100,000 arrests and detentions so far in March, on pace to be the highest one-month total since 2006.
+The latest CBP enforcement data shows agents made nearly 100,000 arrests and detentions so far in March, on pace to be the highest one-month total since 2006.
 On March 10, the busiest day yet, agents took more than 6,200 into custody.

 “No end in sight,” the Border Patrol’s chief in the Rio Grande Valley sector wrote on Twitter this week, sharing images of large groups of families and small children arriving across the river.